 Image Is Everything

-- You know you want to get a tattoo, you may even have a basic idea of what you like, now what?!
-We will start at the beginning and guide you through the process of turning an idea into a great tattoo you can live with.
+You know you want to get a tattoo, you may even have a basic idea of what you like, so now what?!
+We will start at the beginning and guide you through the process of turning an idea into a great tattoo that not only will you love, you can live with.

 - Start with an idea of what you want to get tattooed.
 It can be deeply meaningful or humorous, inspirational or memorial.
 But whatever it is, it’s yours forever.
 It should come from you.
 If you let someone else pick for you, even an “expert” tattooist, you might just end up with a really awesome unicorn riding a rainbow-colored shark.